VOLLEYBALL: Previewing matchups for Titans, Monarchs in state quarterfinals

-Papillion-La Vista has returned to the state tournament after missing out last year, while Papio South arrives in Lincoln looking to begin their title defense on Wednesday.
+Papillion-La Vista has returned to the state tournament for the 11th straight time, while Papio South arrives in Lincoln looking to begin their title defense on Wednesday.

 The No. 1 Titans (30-5), looking to defend their near-perfect championship run last year (40-0, lost just four sets), will open at 5 p.m. on Wednesday against No. 8 Omaha Marian at Pinnacle Bank Arena in Lincoln.
 The Crusaders defeated No. 6 Gretna in five sets to get back to the state tournament.